-The civil justice system is limited to the pursuit of financial restitution as a way to send a message to the negligent individual and others similarly situated to the negligent individual.
+The civil justice system is limited to pursuing financial restitution to send a message to the negligent individual and others similarly situated to the negligent individual.
 If you decide to move forward with a wrongful death claim, you can pursue the following damages:

-- Loss of companionship and guidance provided by the decedent to their spouse and children.
+- The decedent provides loss of companionship and guidance to their spouse and children.

 - Burial and funeral expenses.